 Passenger vans come in regular and extended lengths.
 The regular-length model has a 135-inch wheelbase and measures 224.1 inches long overall, while the extended-length van rides on a 155-inch wheelbase and stretches 244.1 inches long overall.
 Each of these vans is 79.4 inches wide and at least 81.6 inches tall.

 Depending on the configuration, Savana passenger vans can carry eight, 12 or 15 occupants.
-Cargo Vans seat a maximum of two people.
-Both Radio Data System technology and GM's OnStar communication system are available.
+Cargo vans seat a maximum of two people.

 Under the Hood

-All-disc antilock brakes and GM's StabiliTrak electronic stability system are standard, but side-impact airbags are not available.
+All-disc antilock brakes and GM's StabiliTrak electronic stability system are standard on passenger models.
+Side-impact airbags are not available.